ryankarlos/AWS-VPC/README.md

 instances in a "public" subnet, we can talk "back" to them from internet, while instances in "private" subnet are unreachable from the internet.
 See AWS references [2,3]

+### Internet Gateway

-Also, "public" and "private" are just nomenclature or logical names used for subnets.
-The "thing" that makes a subnet public is an AWS solution called as "Internet Gateway" (lets denote this 'IGW' for future reference).
-As per AWS docs, an IGW enables resources (like EC2 instances) in your public subnets to connect to the internet if the resource has a public IPv4 address or an IPv6 address.
+The AWS solution that makes a subnet public is called as "Internet Gateway" (lets denote this 'IGW' for future reference).
+As per AWS docs, an
+IGW enables resources (like EC2 instances) in your public subnets to connect to the internet if the resource has a public IPv4 address or an IPv6 address.
 Similarly, resources on the internet can initiate a connection to resources in your subnet using the public IPv4 address or IPv6 address.
 IGW basically serves two purposes: to provide a target in your